 There are different forms of tenancy contracts:

 - Primary tenancy contract: If the tenancy contract is concluded with the building owner or the owner of the apartment, this is a primary tenancy contract.
+If residents enter into contracts with a person, who rents a whole house, then this contracts are also classified as primary tenancy contracts.

 - Subletting contract: If you rent the apartment from a person who himself/herself is only the tenant of the apartment, this is a subletting contract.